Learning Plan for Becoming a Codex CLI Expert

 fallback_filenames = ["TEAM_GUIDE.md", ".agents.md"]

-Profiles let you maintain separate configurations per client or project:
+Profiles let you maintain separate configurations per client, project, or risk level:

 2.2 AGENTS.md — Your Constitution

-2. Repository root — checked into version control with the team
+2. Repository root — checked into version control, shared with the team

-3. Subdirectory — progressively more specific guidance, concatenated from root downward
+3. Subdirectory — progressively more specific guidance for modules, services, or packages

 ## Language & Style